lhlinka/rces-final-project/README.md

 ### Summary of Proposed Analysis

-First, I will load the .csv file of published geochemical data for the Columbia River Basalt Group; I will clean up the data file for any missing values, normalize the data to 100%, and address any inconsistent reporting of data (i.e. reporting FeO vs Fe2O3, all data will be converted to FeO*).
+First, I will load the .csv file of published geochemical data for the Columbia River Basalt Group; I will clean up the data file for any missing values, normalize the data to 100%, and address any inconsistent reporting of data.

 Then I will use the groupby function to sort the data based on stratographic units and apply mathematical formulas to determine if there is any europium anomaly (Eu*), dysprosium anomaly (Dy), and trace element ratios to be used as proxies to infer volatile content.